 Their favorite things about being part of the BLH Namibia include networking and connecting with other heart parents and patients, as they provide each other with incredible ways on how to cope in a positive way with exceptional life circumstances.

-This was one of my inspirations in creating this platform, as this group helps parents and patients get all kinds of support, including information, emotional and lifelong care so they can better face the stress of caring for a CHD child or of living with a chronic heart illness.
+This was one of my inspirations in creating this platform, as this group helps parents and patients get all kinds of support, including information, emotional and lifelong care so they can better face the stress of caring for a congenital heart disease child or of living with a chronic heart illness.

 2. What are some of the biggest challenges you face as an organization?